sxyu/volrend/README.md

 ![Screenshot](https://raw.githubusercontent.com/sxyu/volrend/master/img/screenshot_slice.jpg)

-The project currently has several repositories spanning Jax, PyTorch, and C++ code.
+The project has several repositories:

+- NeRF-SH training and PlenOctree extraction <https://github.com/sxyu/plenoctree> (To be released soon)
+- PyTorch PlenOctree rendering CUDA extension <https://github.com/sxyu/svox>

 More will be released soon, we are taking a short break now.

 ## Building